wp-plugins/nextclick-page-recommendations/readme.txt

 == Screenshots ==

+1. Working Nextclick widget on a WordPress site.
-1. Below it is presented where to get the Nextclick Widget key from.
+2. Above is presented where to get the Nextclick Widget key from.
-2. Here is the Nextclick Page Recommendations widget shown with an already placed key.
+3. Here is the Nextclick Page Recommendations widget shown with an already placed key.

 == Changelog ==